Nius/Comment-Analyzer/README.md

 # Comment-Analyzer
 Performs simple word-count analysis on bulk reservation commentary data, provided a .CSV-formatted list of comments.
-This is designed for use in context of the hotel industry, but could really be used for any list of words.
-See the section about the input file below.
+This is designed for use in context of the hotel industry but could be used for any list of words or texts.

 **How to Use**